huynguyen-and-friend-projects/smoldb/docs/dev-env.md

     - Dev container.
 Optional.
     - markdownlint.
 Optional, but essential if writing documents.
     - Clang-Format.
+    - Vale VSCode.
     - YAML.
 Pretty much unnecessary, only to configure YAML files, such as the .clang-format file.
     - GitHub Actions.
 Optional, only useful to check how your GitHub actions go.
     - GitHub Pull Request.
 Optional, since, browser.
-  - After that, click on the CMake icon on the left-hand-side bar.
+  - After that, click the CMake icon on the left-hand-side bar.
   - In the "Configure" tab, choose the Clang kit.
   - The extension should know enough to figure out the rest.

-- If you're on NeoVim or any other editors using clang-analyzer LSP, set up as follow:
+- If you're on NeoVim or any other editors using clang-analyzer, set up as follow:
   - Run the convenience script to generate a compile_commands.json:

   ```bash